 Please remember to apply for your Thailand Tourist Visa before coming.
 This will allow you to be in Thailand for 60 days without having to leave.
-Here is the quick link to tell you all about it. http://thaiembdc.org/consular-services/tourist-visas/category-tr/
+Here is the quick link to tell you all about it. [link does not work and needs to be updated] http://thaiembdc.org/consular-services/tourist-visas/category-tr/